raul23/search-ebooks/README.rst

     because we need to make use of positive lookahead which "asserts that the given subpattern can be matched here, without consuming characters".
 [2]_
-  * The ``--tags`` option acts like a filter by only executing the "confront|treason" regex on those ebooks that have at least these two tags.
+  * The ``--tags`` option acts like a filter by only executing the "confront|treason" regex on those ebooks that have at least the two tags "drama" and "history".

 **Output:**